GT-610/chinese-character-matching-captcha-recognition/README.md

 This project is a part of my Machine Learning Course Design, focusing on the recognition of Chinese captcha images.
 The goal is to develop a machine learning model capable of accurately identifying and transcribing Chinese characters from captcha images.

+As the course is over, I decided to open-source the project, allowing others to learn from and potentially contribute to the project.

 ## Table of Contents

 - [Introduction](#introduction)